4. clindet workflow#

 4.10.4.1. oviraptor - umccr/oviraptor#

-input: tumor BAM
+extract_unmapped_and_mate_unmapped_readsinput: tumor BAM

 output: